swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 1. **Swift Concurrency Integration**: This API enables smooth, incremental progress reporting within async/await code patterns.

-2. **Self-Documenting Design**: The types introduced in this API clearly separate the composition from observation of progress and allow developers to make it obvious which methods report progress to clients.
+2. **Self-Documenting Design**: The types introduced in this API clearly separate the composition of progress from observation of progress and allow developers to make it obvious which methods report progress to clients.

 3. **Error-Resistant Architecture**: One common mistake/footgun when it comes to progress reporting is reusing the [same progress reporting instance](#advantages-of-using-subprogress-as-currency-type).
 This tends to lead to mistakenly overwriting its expected unit of work after previous caller has set it, or "over completing" / "double finishing" the report after it's been completed.
 This API prevents this by introducing strong types with different roles.
 Additionally, it handles progress delegation, accumulation, and nested reporting automatically, eliminating race conditions and progress calculation errors.